efagioli01/Career-Portfolio/README.md

 I have created a fully responsive portfoilo website that showcases the projects I have worked on thus far.

 I added links to the navigation bar so when the links are clicked on the UI scrolls to the corresponding section.

-When the link for my work is clicked on the UI scrolls to a section with images and titles of my work, when the picture is clicked on, the UI is taken to Github to view the deployment.
+When the link for my work is clicked on the UI scrolls to a section with images and titles of my work.

+When the picture is clicked on, the UI is taken to Github to view the deployment.

 I have added hover effets on my Navigation bar and my contact links.
 The hover effect adds a transition of color to my links when the user clicks them to more easily direct them.

 ## Built with